z-dot/oaisi/src/pages/index.md

 2. Introduce new talent - primarily Oxford students - to the field, and provide structure and support in building their skills.

 If you're in Oxford, and would like to join our community, we'll open up a form for applications of interest shortly.

+We're planning on running [two introductory talks](introtalks) this Michaelmas - we hope you'll join us!